LazarSta/Chatroom/README.md

 # Chatroom
-A chatroom application build on Java
+A chatroom application built on Java

 This was a final project for a class I took on Java programming for internet.
 Throughout this course we covered the basics of java, multithreading and server handling.